Covid 19 Pandemic Accelerated Shift to E-Commerce

 © The Authors.
 Published by Lattice Science Publication (LSP).
 This is an open-access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

-Abstract: E-Commerce is the forthcoming of online spending.
+Abstract: E-Commerce is the phenomenon of online spending.
 E-commerce is one of the industry options that one will have to explore in future.
-E-Commerce is increasing with rapid pace in various countries.
-Although, all-time the demand in height.
-Consumer shifts in the purchasing intentions.
-Its result the market shifted from physical to online.
-The E-commerce market of India is anticipates from US$ 38.5 billion in 2017 to rise to US$ 200 billion by 2026.
-The development for the business has been prompted by a rise in usage of internet and smartphone penetration.
-The Indian Government has introduced numerous initiatives, such as Make in India, Digital India, Start-up India, Skill India, pmkvy and Innovation Fund.
+E-commerce is experiencing rapid growth in many countries.
+However, all-time demand is at its peak, as consumer purchasing intentions shift.
+As a result, the market moved from physical to online.
+The E-commerce market of India is anticipated to rise from US$ 38.5 billion in 2017 to US$ 200 billion by 2026.
+A rise in internet usage and smartphone penetration has prompted the development of the business.
+The Indian Government has introduced numerous initiatives, including Make in India, Digital India, Start-up India, Skill India, PM Kisan Samman Nidhi (PM-KISAN), and Innovation Fund.

 Keywords: E-Commerce, Covid 19, Digital India